-Keep reading to learn how to set up an agile dashboard for yourself or your team using JIRA Software, and how different gadgets – the building blocks of a dashboard – can help you organize projects, assignments, and milestones.
+Keep reading to learn how to set up an agile dashboard for yourself or your team using Jira Software, and how different gadgets – the building blocks of a dashboard – can help you manage agile projects, assignments, and milestones.

-- Step 1: Go to Dashboards in the top nav bar, select Manage Dashboards and press Create Dashboard from the button in the upper right hand corner of your screen.
-(Or there is the Copy Dashboard option if you want to copy the dashboard that you’re currently viewing if applicable.)
+Step 1: Go to Dashboards in the top nav bar, click Dashboards for a drop-down menu and press Create Dashboard from the button at the bottom of the drop-down menu.
+(Or there is the Copy Dashboard option if you want to copy the dashboard that you’re currently viewing if applicable)

-- Step 5: Select your dashboard from the Manage Dashboards section and begin to add gadgets.
+Step 5: Select your dashboard from the View all dashboards section and begin to add gadgets.

 Choosing your dashboard layout and gadgets